PacificBiosciences/HiFi-16S-workflow/README.md

 - Can I manually download the databases for taxonomic classification?

   The pipeline taxonomy classification step requires a few databases that will be downloaded with the `--download_db` parameters into a "databases" folder.
-All the databases are also collected on [Zenodo](https://zenodo.org/record/6912512).
 These databases can also be downloaded manually from the following links if the download script above does not work.
 The GTDB database for VSEARCH will require some processing using the `QIIME 2` package.
 See `scripts/download_db.sh` for details.